 We checked out the mobile apps, too, but they're very much the same.
 The Android app has a very similar interface, for instance, with a kill switch (also available on iOS, unusually) and an 'automatically connect on public wi-fi' setting.
 It doesn't have the option to auto-connect when you access particular sites or site categories, but it covers the basics, and once you've used Bitdefender Premium VPN on one platform, you'll have no problem using it on another.

 Bitdefender sells Premium VPN mostly for its encryption and anonymity benefits, but the website claims it can also 'unlock media, videos & messaging from all over the world.'

-Premium allowed us to stream US Netflix content, an improvement on our last review.
-But that was the testing highlight, as the service failed with Amazon Prime Video and Disney+.
+Unblocking iPlayer and Netflix was a good start, more than you'll see with some of the competition.
+But it was also the testing highlight, as the service failed with Amazon Prime Video and Disney+.